rajibdash/ISAC-Assisted-Channel-Knowledge-Map/README.md

 # ISAC Assisted Channel Knowledge Map (CKM)

 **Author**: Rajib Kumar Dash
-**Disclaimer**: These informations below are draft understanding and need to be refined or filtered when full undestanding of CKM need will be unfolded.
+* **Disclaimer**: These below informations are draft understanding and need to be refined or filtered when full undestanding of CKM need will be unfolded.

 # Construction of Channel Knowledge Maps (CKM) for Physical Layer Authentication (PLA)